akueckes/z80pack/README.md

  - some game controllers come with an integrated audio device, be aware that audio output might be routed to this device when being plugged in (no sound on all other devices).
 You might think about disabling the game controller's audio device.

 ## Notes on ADS Noisemaker
-- define HAS_NOISEMAKER in the appropriate sim.h file to enable this emulation
+- define HAS_NOISEMAKER in the appropriate sim.h file to enable this emulation during build
 - uses two AY-3-8910 programmed sound generators for stereo synthesis with 6 independent tone channels and 2 noise channels
 - can record a certain amount of playback into a user selected WAV file
 - build z80pack with WANT_PORTAUDIO=YES to use the PortAudioframework for sound, X11 for display and the standard Linux joystick driver for joysticks